-Periodic monitoring for VOCs will be conducted during non-intrusive activities such as the collection of soil vapor samples.
-Periodic monitoring may include obtaining measurements upon arrival at a location, when purging a sampling point, and upon leaving the location.
+Periodic monitoring for VOCs will be conducted during non-intrusive activities such as the collection of excavation soil endpoint samples using hand-held roving equipment.
+Periodic monitoring may include obtaining measurements upon arrival at a location and upon leaving the location.

-Continuous monitoring for VOCs will be conducted during all ground intrusive activities (i.e., soil boring installation).
+Continuous monitoring for VOCs will be conducted during all ground intrusive activities, including excavation and tank removal (if encountered).
 Upwind concentrations will be measured at the start of each workday and periodically thereafter to establish background concentrations.
 VOCs will be monitored continuously at the downwind perimeter of the exclusion zone.
-Monitoring will be conducted with a PID equipped with an 11.7 eV lamp capable of calculating 15-minute running average concentrations.
+Monitoring will be conducted with a PID equipped with a 10.6 eV lamp capable of calculating 15-minute running average concentrations.
 The following actions will be taken based on organic vapor levels measured: